ColoradoSchoolOfMines/visplay/docs/index.rst

 ..
 Visplay documentation master file, created by sphinx-quickstart on Wed Apr 11 12:32:34 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file comp`letely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Visplay's documentation!